ga-wdi-curriculum/js-scope/context.md

 instructor.displayFoods();
 ```

-Using what we know about forEach... what do we expect the output to be?
+Using what we know about forEach, what do we expect the output to be?

 Now what about this *slightly* modified example...